webstudio-is/webstudio/apps/designer/docs/test-cases.md

      - drag & drop the Bold component - check that entire Paragraph have been moved
    - Try to drop a Box inside itself - check that it's not allowed, and it drops next to it instead
    - Create a Box that contains another Box, give the parent Box a padding
-     - drag the parent Box, and try to put it inside the child Box — check that it's not allowed, and it gets put next to the parent Box instead
+     - drag the parent Box, and try to put it inside the child Box - check that it's not allowed, and it drops next to the parent Box instead

 1. Create instance by clicking on a component